National Series Drivers To Gain Road-Course Experience In K&N West Race At Sonoma

 Racing-Reference: Noah Gragson Career Statistics

-The Carneros 200 is scheduled to go green at approximately 1:30 p.m.
+The Procore 200 is scheduled to go green at approximately 1:30 p.m.
 PT on Saturday, June 22.
 Will Rodgers, who was driving for JPR, is the defending winner of the event.